Table of contents

 There are also many fruit trees that originate outside the tropics, but nevertheless thrive here.
 Most notable of these are a number of citrus.
 Consequently, you will come to love all the many fruits that thrive in our warm and humid conditions.

-Tropical Gardening with Vegetables
+Tropical Vegetable Gardening

 It is also easy to grow tropical vegetables, including sweet potato and cucumber.
 Tropical gardening allows for Asian Greens like pak choi and tatsoi.
 You can easily grow pumpkin at home.
 However, many vegetables can only be grown in the tropical winter.
 This is due to the intense nature of summer in the tropics.